hashicorp/packer/website/source/docs/builders/docker.html.md

 -   `login_server` (string) - The server address to login to.

+-   `privileged` (boolean) - If true, run the docker container with the `--privileged` flag.
+This defaults to false if not set.

 -   `pull` (boolean) - If true, the configured image will be pulled using `docker pull` prior to use.
 Otherwise, it is assumed the image already exists and can be used.
 This defaults to true if not set.